Jan000/RushHour/README.md

 * Add a level builder
 * Allow users to share their own levels

+### Motivation
+This project was started for a school project and got some love and further improvements afterwards.

 ### Contact
 Any suggestions, ideas or bugs found?<br>
 Please feel free to leave a comment here on GitHub or contact me at [contact@jandev.net](contact@jandev.net).